Celebrating 20 Years of KVIBE

 Photos courtesy of the Honolulu Neighborhood Commission Office, January 2015.

 Advocacy has always been a key part of KVIBE’s mission.
 From the start, KVIBE and its youth have led efforts to create change in Kalihi, especially around street safety on Kamehameha IV Road.
 In 2015, KVIBE partnered with community organizations to push for safer road conditions, citing the 2012 Complete Streets ordinance, which requires roads to accommodate pedestrians, bicyclists, and drivers.
+They held rallies, testified before boards and councils, and met with city leaders.
 All their hard work paid off.
-By April 2016, the City and County of Honolulu completed a $3.19 million project to repave and restripe the road, adding a dedicated bike lane.
+By April 2016, the City and County of Honolulu completed a $3.19 million project to repave and restripe the road, adding two dedicated bike lanes, slowing the speed limit, and reducing vehicle flow from four lanes to two, plus a turning lane.
+With two schools, a park, a public housing development, and the KVIBE warehouse, Kamehameha IV Road is now safer and more community friendly.

 Photos courtesy of KVIBE.